 Private Property and Trespassing

-Some government (and Google) maps still identify privately owned waterfalls.
-They are natural features afterall.
-But to help to spread the word, here is a list of waterfalls that can only be accessed by private property.
+To help to spread the word, here is a list of waterfalls that are off-limits due to private property.

 - Canning Falls